meidoworks/nekoq/service/naming/README.md

 Unique service are recognized by the combination of the following:

 * Service
     * Service here can be the following types:
         * Traditional service name like full JAVA class name
         * Or the name of service in kubernetes
+        * Details: refer to the document of discovery below
 * Area
 * NodeId